 Getting Started¶

-This section covers the basics to get started with the development on the SF-Operator's code base.
+This section covers the basics to get started with development on the SF-Operator's codebase.

 - Requirements